About the scholarship

 - To ensure that as many aviators can benefit, successful applicants from previous years of this scholarship are not eligible to re-apply.

 The winning candidate(s) may select the facility at which the flight training is to be taken, subject to the approval of COPA.
 The training facility shall be a licensed Flying School or educational institute in Canada with facilities satisfactory to COPA and shall agree to the conditions of the scholarship.
 COPA will pay the Flight Training Unit directly and may disburse funds to cover instructional materials and other course costs at the beginning of training.
 Candidates must be members of COPA in good standing for the entirety of the training period.

 Winning candidates agree to participate in future COPA promotional activities.

 Training shall be completed in a reasonable period of time, usually not longer than one year from commencement.
-In the event the recipient does not make satisfactory progress or does not conduct himself/herself in a manner consistent with the intention of the Fund, COPA shall have the right to revoke the award and to cease paying any further costs of training.
+In the event the recipient does not make satisfactory progress or does not conduct himself/herself in a manner consistent with the intention of the award, COPA shall have the right to revoke the award and to cease paying any further costs of training.
 Progress reports from the training facility will be provided to COPA as required.

 Eligible costs of training include the following:

 - costs of ground school, including books and required materials for the courses;

 - costs of instructor time and training aircraft;

 - the direct flight training portion of tuition in programs offered by secondary or post-secondary schools, including colleges and universities.